tomberek/mcm/manual/ii.md

 106 Stat.
 2315, 2505 (1992);

-For offenses occurring before 23 October 1992,
+(2) For offenses occurring before 23 October 1992,

-The offense is one for which a court-martial may adjudge confinement
+(A) The offense is one for which a court-martial may adjudge confinement

 for five (5) or more years;

-The person cannot be tried in the courts of the United States or
+(B) The person cannot be tried in the courts of the United States or

 of a State, Territory, or the District of Columbia; and

-The person is, at the time of the court-martial, subject to the
+(C) The person is, at the time of the court-martial, subject to the

 code, by reentry into the armed forces or otherwise. _See_ Article

 3(a) prior to the 1992 amendment.

-A person who was subject to the code at the time the offense was
+(b) A person who was subject to the code at the time the offense was

 committed is subject to trial by court-martial despite a later discharge

 if-

-The discharge was issued before the end of the accused's term of
+(1) The discharge was issued before the end of the accused's term of

 enlistment for the purpose of reenlisting;

-The person remains, at the time of the court-martial, subject to
+(2) The person remains, at the time of the court-martial, subject to

 the code; and

-The reenlistment occurred after 26 July 1982.
+(3) The reenlistment occurred after 26 July 1982.

-Persons in the custody of the armed forces serving a sentence imposed
+(c) Persons in the custody of the armed forces serving a sentence imposed

 by a court-martial remain subject to the code and court-martial jurisdiction.